• Skip to primary navigation

 Can you freeze Struffoli?

-Yes, you can freeze them before coating them with honey.
-When you want to serve them, place them directly from frozen in the pan with caramelized honey.
+Yes, you can freeze the Struffoli after they have been fried but before coating them with honey.
+When you want to serve them, place them directly from frozen into the pan with caramelized honey.
 They will be ready in a few minutes.

 What part of Italy is Struffoli from?

 Struffoli originates from Naples and is a classic Christmas dessert in most Southern Italian regions.
-They are also used at carnivals called Pignolata, Purcedduzzi or Giggeri.
+They are also eaten during Carnival in some regions and are called Pignolata, Purcedduzzi, or Giggeri.

 More Italian desserts